rlugojr/linkurious-enterprise-manual/Coloring_The_Nodes_And_Edges/README.md

-# Apply Colors To The Nodes And Edges
+# Style

-In this chapter, we'll learn how to color nodes and edges according to their properties.
+In this chapter, we'll learn how to adjust the size, color, captions and text of nodes or relationships.

-This technique will help you make your visualizations more meaningful.
+These techniques will help you make your visualizations more meaningful.